agiacalone/cecs-326-reading-intro_to_os/README.md

 ### Assignment Description
 Answer the following questions from the Chapter 1 reading from your text- book.
 Be through and complete with your answers.
 You may work on these questions with one or two other partners, but *all* students must submit the document individually in their own repositories along with each student's name documented with the submission.

+Andrew Dante (026050685)

 1. What are the two main functions of an operating system?
-    The two main functions of an operating system is providing application programmers a clean abstract set of resources and managing hardware resources
+    The two main functions of an operating system is providing application programmers a clean abstract set of resources and managing hardware resources.
 2. What is the difference between timesharing and multiprogramming systems?
     The difference between timesharing and multiprogramming system is timesharing has multiple users in individual online terminals all sharing to a CPU that allocates time to multiple small-scale jobs, while multiprogramming systems partition memory in a way so that while one job was waiting for I/O to complete, another jobs could be using the CPU.
 3. The family-of-computers idea was introduced in the 1960s with the IBM System/360 mainframes.
 Is this idea now dead as a doornail or does it live on?